- Was appointed U.S. Attorney for the District of Columbia by President Bill Clinton

 HOLDER'S DOJ SECRETLY MONITORS PHONE CALLS IN ASSOCIATED PRESS

-that the Justice Department had secretly obtained the records of
+that the Department of Justice (DOJ) had secretly obtained the records of

 that its actions were part of an investigation into AP's May 7, 2012

-the five reporters and an editor who had been assigned to that
+plot to detonate an "underwear bomb" aboard an American airliner.
+All five reporters (and an editor) who had been assigned to that

-particular AP story were among those who had their phone records
+particular AP story were among those whose phone records

 obtained only with a subpoena that is issued after "all